Author: Joyce Zhou

 Users can select one or multiple cells in the Form, right-click, and select the relevant Rule.

-In the pop-out window users can select a Rule to execute.
-Here, let’s select Adjust by Percentage, enter .10, and click Run & Close.
+Let’s select Adjust by Percentage, enter .10, and click Run & Close.

 Configure in Modeler